GeneralEmbeddedCLibraries/cli/README.md

 Oscilloscpe has also pre-trigger ability, to store signal before triggering.
 It can be configured from 0% - 100%, where 0% means zero pre-trigger samples.

-Sample buffer constains all channels (parameters values) into signle array in form of a sequential order in respect to channel configuration.
+Sample buffer accumulates all samples (parameters values) into signle array in form of a sequential order in respect to channel configuration.
 In picture below there is example of osci configured with 3 channels:

 ![](doc/osci_buffer.png)